TurBoss/blt/doc/tree.rst

   Returns the path to *nodeName* from the root of the tree.

   **-from** *rootNode*
-    Specifies the root node for the path. *RootNode* is an index or a tag (like "root") but may not reference multiple nodes.
+    Specifies the root node for the path. *RootNode* is a node ID or a tag (like "root") but may not reference multiple nodes.
 The default is "root".

   **-separator**  *sepString*